rrevo/rrevo.github.io/_posts/2017-05-14-alexa-homeskill.markdown

 ## Sample implementation

+ <mark>This sample is a version 2 Alexa skill implementation.
+Alexa API Is now at version 3.</mark>

+Version 2 documents are now listed in a [legacy section](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/archive/shv2-understanding-the-smart-home-skill-api)

 On [Github](https://github.com/rrevo/alexa-homeskill) I've uploaded a sample implementation with dummy OAuth and a Smart Home skill.
 The implementation is written in Java and the steps to get a working solution are listed below.

 For deployment, the services used are Alexa, API Gateway and Lambda.
 Use US East (N. Virginia) for deployments in AWS.
 Alexa is available in that region along with all the other services.